 a clustering criteria indicating which ML models can be formed the cluster, This may indicate context similarities, e.g., similar geographical location, training data similarities etc. Take traffic congestion analysis as example, two ML model instances for one specific inference type during peak and off-peak hours would have significant geographical similarity in their contexts, these two models can be placed in one cluster.the DN of the ML instance to be used as the baseline to train another ML model with a related context.

 the expectedRunTimeContext can be used to capture the context of new ML models that should be trained.

+5.1.4.4.X Possible Solution#2

+The specified use case for “ML model joint training” specified in TS 28.105[2] can support the use case described above by reusing mLModelCoordinationGroup IOC, as well as the existing attributes mLModelRef or mLModelCoordinationGroupRef included in MLTrainingRequest IOC allows for multiple contexts as well to provide ml model reference to a model that has already been trained.
 5.1.4.5 Evaluation

 The solution described in clause 5.1.4.4 proposes the addition of new attributes to the MLTrainingRequest IoC to enable the MnS consumer to request training of a cluster of ML models associated to a set of multiple contexts from a previously trained ML model.

-Therefore, the solution described in clause 5.1.4.4 is a feasible solution to be developed further in the normative specifications.
+Proposed Solution 2# does not identify a need for introducing any new attributes for supporting clustering and multi-context training.
+The solution proposed for clustering in 5.1.4.4 can be realized with already specified use case “ML model joint training” in TS 28.105 [2] clause 6.2b.2.6.
+For the use of a base model to train the MLModelCoordinationGroup solution, is already specified in the NRM definition for MLTrainingRequest in TS 28.105 [2], clause 7.3a.1.2.2, were the use of mLModelRef or mLModelCoordinationGroupRef attributes allows a base model to be used when requesting training.

+Furthermore, Requirement REQ-ML_CLUSTER-TRAIN-1 is already covered by REQ- ML_TRAIN-FUN-07, REQ- ML_TRAIN-FUN-08 and REQ- ML_TRAIN-FUN-09 .Therefore there is no need for further development in normative specification for this use case.

+The feasibility of using mLModelCoordinationGroup related information elements, defined in TS 28.105, to implement solution#2 requires further investigation in the normative work.